markumina/hackpad/README.md

 ```
 This shuts off Panel Self Refresh, which will increase power consumption a bit, but prevents screen glitching and periodic freezing.

 I dug through all the settings that I could find in Wayland.
 Enabling the following did help, but it only disables `mouse` movement while typing, it does not disable `click`.
 You can still accidentally click by having your palm tap the touchpad.
 It's annoying.
-Anyway this is the setting that helps a bit, but it doesn't disable the trackpad long enough after a keypress:
+Anyway this is the setting that helps a bit, but it doesn't disable the trackpad long enough after a keypress.
+Leave this on (the script auto-sets it at startup) because it can prevent an issue where sometimes a finger needs to be lifted and placed again before the trackpad responds:
 ```
 gsettings set org.gnome.desktop.peripherals.touchpad disable-while-typing true
 ```